klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_setMaxSubscriptionPerWSConn <a id="admin_setMaxSubscriptionPerWSConn"></a>

 The `setMaxSubscriptionPerWSConn` is an administrative method that sets the maximum allowed number of subscriptions per single WebSocket connection.
 For example, if the maximum number is set to five and a user requests more than five subscriptions through the `klay_subscribe` API, an error message "Maximum 5 subscriptions are allowed for a WebSocket connection" will be displayed.
+This feature is supported since Klaytn 1.6.0.

 | Client  | Method invocation                                            |
 | :-----: | ------------------------------------------------------------ |